jsadaa/harolds-initiation/README.md

 ## How to play

 1. Clone the repository
-2. Open the project in your favorite IDE
+2. Open a terminal and navigate to the project folder
 3. Run `dotnet run` in the console
 4. Or `dotnet build` and then `./bin/Debug/net7.0/HaroldsInitiation` in the console
-5. Follow the instructions in the console
+5. Follow the instructions in the terminal

 ### Controls